rhythnic/react-form-wrapper/docs/wrapping-components.md

   * in onChange prop not used, value acts as defaultValue; however, if value changes, form values will reset to match those values.
 - **name**
-  * for fieldsets, which receive a name and a value, name is the the path to that value
   * JS property access notation
+  * for fieldsets, and fields, name is the path to value within the parent's value
 - **onChange**
   * callback for when a form value has changed
   * callback receives a JSON patch object
   * onChange callback prevents Form Wrapper from saving state internally
-  * used for fieldsets or maintaining form state outside of FormWrapper
+  * used for fieldsets or maintaining form state outside of FormWrapper (e.g. in Redux)
 - **onReset**
   * receives form's reset event